kuiperzone/PupNet-Deploy/README.md

 applies specifically to the deployment package itself and is used by `rpm` and `deb` package kinds (it is stripped off for the application's use).
 If you omit the release number, and just give `3.2.1` for example, it defaults to 1.

-You can override the version given in the configuration file at the command line using:
+If you prefer, you can override the version in the configuration file from the command line using:

     pupnet --runtime linux-arm64 --kind deb --app-version 4.0.0[1]